AColocho/us-states/README.md

 You can pull all the available states by passing the function "all".

 ### **Territories**
+You can access the territory classes by importing them from states.
 Territories have the following classes:
 - Territories_Abbreviated
 - Territories_Full_Name